Date: Thursday 13th & Friday 14th June 2019

 Venue: Stand N32 (EFTTEX Presentation Stand)

-What does ‘sustainability’ mean for the global tackle trade, and how is it impacting current and future business profitability?
-Whilst in recent years the angling trades have created and supported initiatives to protect target fish species and their habitats, they have been mostly far less active on how environmental and social sustainability relates to their own products and services.
-Stuart McLanaghan will briefly outline how global trends such as rising levels of oceanic plastic and climate change are creating business threats and uncertainties, but also opportunities for new products and services today and into the future.
-The session will focus on increasing understanding, and provide examples, of how to address sustainability challenges, make businesses more resilient and build brand following.
-There will also be time for an interactive discussion on collaborative ways to develop a vibrant and sustainable future for the sector.
+What does ‘sustainability’ mean for the global tackle trade and how is it impacting current and future business profitability?
+In this one-hour seminar, Stuart McLanaghan (Director of Sustainable Angling, fish21), will outline how global trends such as ocean plastics and climate change are creating business threats and uncertainties, but also present opportunities via new products and services.
+The session will focus on increasing understanding and make use of examples, to explore how the angling trades can exploit sustainability challenges, to make their businesses more resilient to changing market conditions and build brand following.
+The session will include an interactive discussion on collaborative ways to develop a vibrant, sustainable future for the recreational fishing sector.

 MEET OUR SPEAKER